-How Do I Decide How Much Life Insurance I Need, if Any?
+How Much Life Insurance Do I Need?

-Generally speaking, those with very little (and no dependents) and those who are extremely affluent don’t need to buy much Life Insurance.
-It’s the majority of us, right in the middle, who want to leave those behind in a comfortable situation.
+Also, think of other expenses for which you may require insurance.
+Remember to consider estate and income taxes in addition to funeral costs.
+If your estate owes debts and taxes, Life Insurance can cover those debts.
+Generally speaking, those with very little, have no dependents or who are extremely affluent don’t need to buy much Life Insurance.
+It’s the majority of us, right in the middle, who want to leave those behind in a comfortable financial situation.

-fees will be subtracted from the benefit amount.
-Instead, name a trusted adult beneficiary or name your child(ren) as well as an adult custodian according to your state’s regulations for Uniform Transfers to Minors Act (UTMA).
-You can also have a living trust in which you name the child or children as beneficiaries of your Life Insurance policy.
+You may worry that you will leave your children prematurely.
+Well, you can always take legal measures to have the Life Insurance benefit managed by an adult of your choosing.
+If you do not do this, a court-appointed guardian will be appointed, whose fees will be subtracted from the benefit amount.
+Instead, name a trusted adult beneficiary or name your child(ren) as well as an adult custodian according to your state’s regulations for the Uniform Transfers to Minors Act (UTMA).
+You can also have a living trust in which you name the child or children as the beneficiary/beneficiaries of your Life Insurance policy.

-Anyone of your choosing, even a trust or estate, can be a beneficiary of your Life Insurance policy.
+Anyone of your choosing, even trust or estate, can be a beneficiary of your Life Insurance policy.

 Buying Life Insurance

-The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The information in this article is from various sources.
+This content is offered for educational purposes only and does not represent contractual agreements.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms and coverage in a given policy may be different than those suggested here.
+Such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.